-Aspects of flood risk management Туре Description Measures by countries Preparedness Flood Forecasting and Warning Measure to establish or enhance a flood forecasting or warning system GERMANY Flood information and forecast Establish/improve local warning systems and information Research and development projects and best practice projects Studies in climate change AUSTRIA Implementation of monitoring, forecasting, warning systems CZECH REPUBLIC Revision and completion of forecast profiles and flood announcement limits Construction of local warning and notification systems Improvement of flood forecast Creation of expert systems to analyse measured data SLOVAKIA upgrade and enhancement of national flood forecasting and warning services by building new monitoring system (radar and precipitation stations) and new rr forecasting models for more water gauge stations strengthening cooperation in the field of flood forecasting and warning - Danube basin-wide, international and bilateral agreements and systems HUNGARY Renewal of the early warning system SLOVENIA Measure U4 - Hydrological and meteorological monitoring Measure U15 - Flood forecasting Measure U16 - Flood warning CROATIA Improvement to the system for the flood alert and warning system with the goal of improvement of the efficiency of data transfer procedures.
-Continuation of the development of the automatic delivery of meteorological data and their systematic dissemination on the internal web pages adjusted to the needs of the water management sector Harmonization of the flood alert and warning systems in transboundary basins with the neighbouring countries Modernization of the hydrologic data monitoring network and information systems Development and implementation of hydrologic flood forecasting models Harmonization of flood forecasts in transboundary basins with the neighbouring countries
+Aspects of flood risk management Туре Description Measures by countries Preparedness Flood Forecasting and Warning Measure to establish or enhance a flood forecasting or warning system Flood information and forecast Establish/improve local warning systems and information Research and development projects and best practice projects Studies in climate change

+• Implementation of monitoring, forecasting, warning systems

+- Revision and completion of forecast profiles and flood announcement limits - Construction of local warning and notification systems - · Improvement of flood forecast - Creation of expert systems to analyse measured data

+- upgrade and enhancement of national flood forecasting and warning services by building new monitoring system (radar and precipitation stations) and new forecasting models for more water gauge stations - strengthening cooperation in the field of flood forecasting and warning - Danube basin-wide, international and bilateral agreements and systems

+Renewal of the early warning system

+- Measure U4 Hydrological and meteorological monitoring

+- Measure U15 Flood forecasting

+- Measure U16 Flood warning

+- Improvement to the system for the flood alert and warning system with the goal of improvement of the efficiency of data transfer procedures. - Continuation of the development of the automatic delivery of meteorological data and their systematic dissemination on the internal web pages adjusted to the needs of the water management sector

+- Harmonization of the flood alert and warning systems in transboundary basins with the neighbouring countries - Modernization of the hydrologic data monitoring network and information systems - Development and implementation of hydrologic flood forecasting models - Harmonization of flood forecasts in transboundary basins with the neighbouring countries

-SERBIA Improvement of the system of hydro-meteorological monitoring, forecast and early warning Improvement of the alerting systems and systems for issuing timely warning to population in flood hazard areas Improvement of international exchange of meteorological and hydrological data and data on implementation of flood defense BOSNIA AND HERZEGOVINA Continuous improvement of hydrological and meteorological observation systems and data transmission systems connected with Water Information System (WIS) Improvement of forecasting and early warning systems International exchange of meteorological and hydrological data Encouraging the integration of national forecasting and warning systems notification ROMANIA Improvement of the monitoring systems, forecast models and warning systems (meteorological and hydrological) Improvement of capabilities for detection and monitoring of hydrological dangerous phenomena (torrents, flash floods in small catchments, rapid increase of flows and in urban areas) - Supplementary monitoring points of levels and precipitation - automatic stations at bridges or pipeline trespasing - Video Surveillance for river flow monitoring and ice jam - New sensors generation for real time detection and alarm of thresholds exceedance by rainfall and torrential runoff intensity - Upgrade of national meteorological radar network Pluvial monitoring network in urban areas and streets with risk on flooding survey (including flood mark installation) and water in sewerage systems Dyke survey equipment (high resolution data collection cameras and drones connected to GIS, optical cables survey systems, inclinometers humidity survey etc.) and dam survey/monitoring equipment Training and building administrative capacity of human resources (monitoring, forecast, dissemination) BULGARIA Building of early-warning systems addressed to flash floods Improvement and modernization of the hydro-meteorological monitoring network Improvement of the existing hydrological information system - real-time transfer of data for the entire river basin MOLDOVA Improvement of flood forecasting UKRAINE Provision of reliable maintenance of the automated information measuring system Development and advance of the automated information measuring system Construction of the new automated measuring stations
+- Improvement of the system of hydro-meteorological monitoring, forecast and early warning - Improvement of the alerting systems and systems for issuing timely warning to population in flood hazard areas - Improvement of international exchange of meteorological and hydrological data and data on implementation of flood defense systems (meteorological and hydrological) Improvement of capabilities for detection and monitoring of hydrological dangerous phenomena (torrents, flash floods in small catchments, rapid increase of flows and in urban areas) Supplementary monitoring points of levels and precipitation - automatic stations at bridges or pipeline trespasing Video Surveillance for river flow monitoring and ice jam New sensors generation for real time detection and alarm of thresholds exceedance by rainfall and torrential runoff intensity Upgrade of national meteorological radar network Pluvial monitoring network in urban areas and streets with risk on flooding survey (including flood mark installation) and water in sewerage systems Dyke survey equipment (high resolution data collection cameras and drones connected to GIS, optical cables survey systems, inclinometers humidity survey etc.) and dam survey/monitoring equipment Training and building administrative capacity of human resources (monitoring, forecast, dissemination) BULGARIA Building of early-warning systems addressed to flash floods Improvement and modernization of the hydro-meteorological monitoring network Improvement of the existing hydrological information system - real-time transfer of data for the entire river basin MOLDOVA Improvement of flood forecasting